gabrielrowan/booknook_library/README.md

 Live link to project: [https://gabrielrowan.pythonanywhere.com/](https://gabrielrowan.pythonanywhere.com/)

 ## Summary

 Booknook is a **Django** library web app focused on fantasy books.
 It uses **Bootstrap** with **custom CSS** for a responsive front-end.

+## Contents
+- Demo
+- Project features
+- What does borrowing look like?
+- Aesthetic book & author pages
+- What was in the latest release?
+- What's next on the roadmap?

 ## Demo